 (1) In December 2019 our Board of Directors and a majority of our shareholders approved a 2019 Stock Incentive Plan and authorized the issuance of up to 10,000,000 shares under this plan.

 Recent Sales of Unregistered Securities.

-Set forth below is information regarding shares of common stock issued, and options granted, by from January 1, 2021 to December 31, 2021.
+Set forth below is information regarding shares of common stock issued, and options granted, from January 1, 2022 to January 15, 2023: